Collective Monte Carlo updates through tensor network renormalization: Other models

 The Boltzmann distribution of the Ising model $H_I$, \bed \pi_I^{(\beta)}( \{ \sigma_i \} | \{ \theta_i \}, \Gamma ) = \frac{ e^{ - \beta H_I( \{ \sigma_i \} | \{ \theta_i \}, \Gamma ) } }{ \underset{\{ \sigma_j \}}{\sum} e^{ - \beta H_I( \{ \sigma_j \} | \{ \theta_i \}, \Gamma ) } } \eed can generically not be sampled directly.
 But we can construct a tensor network approximation $\widetilde{\pi}^{(\beta)}( \cdot | \omega, \Gamma )$ for it, as described in Section \ref{sec:asym}.
 Given $\Gamma$ as defined above, let us define $\tau(\Gamma) = \{ - \gamma_i : i \in V \}$.
 The sequence of instructions listed in Algorithm \ref{algorithm:cmcu} defines an irreducible and reversible Metropolis-Hastings Markov chain that achieves collective updates for the $\lambda \phi^4$ model.

 \alglanguage{pseudocode}

-The idea of drawing configuration updates has appeared in the study of the ferromagnetic \textsf{XY} model, for which the Wolff algorithm for the ferromagnetic Ising model can be recycled \cite{landau2005}.
+The idea of { making configuration difference updates appeared} in the study of the ferromagnetic \textsf{XY} model, for which the Wolff algorithm for the ferromagnetic Ising model can be recycled \cite{landau2005}.
 In principle, Algorithm \ref{algorithm:cmcu} could be applied to frustrated systems.

 A class of systems for which we believe it could be useful to draw differences of configurations as described here are matrix models, such as $SU(d)$ lattice gauge theories \cite{RevModPhys.51.659}.
 The auxiliary Hamiltonian representing the possible choices for a move would no longer be two-body Ising.
-Still, it is not difficult to construct a tensor network representation for its Boltzmann distribution.
+Still, it is not difficult to construct a tensor network representation for its Boltzmann distribution, as we have done when studying the XY model.